vikiival/slides/dot-brno/slides.md

 <h3>and you can do too with us</h3>

-- ✅ high-speed multi-chain search (wink SubSquid)

 - ✅ generative art minting

+- 🏗 ultra-speed multi-chain search

 - 🏗 abstracting NFTs from user experience